ecg-icas/icas/doc/next/_sources/campaign-linkedads.rst.txt

 Campaign Linked Ads
 ===================

-Campaign's linkedAds define which ads are part of the campaign.
+Campaign's linkedAds component defines which ads are part of the campaign.
 It is possible to add / remove (link / unlink) ads from a campaign using
 :ref:`put_campaign_linkedads` / :ref:`delete_campaign_linkedads`.
 LinkedAds are stored as part of the campaign, and have a reference to an Ad using its ID.
-A linkedAd consists two parts: the Ad ID and optional overrides.
+A linkedAd consists of two parts: the Ad ID and optional overrides from the campaign defaults.
 Using linkedAds, it is possible to add a single ad to multiple campaigns (which may have different budgets and targeting criteria).
 It is, however, not possible to add a single ad multiple times to the same campaign.